-The Disabled Veterans programme was introduced very shortly after the establishment of Israel in 1948 as the country's first social welfare law (Gal and Bar 2000).
-The law came in the wake of the bitter war of independence that led to the deaths and injury of thousands of Israelis.
-From the outset the law was intended, in the words of David Ben Gurion, the first prime minister, to fulfill "part of the debt that we owe those who with their bodies helped liberate the nation and the homeland" (Knesset minutes, Sep.
-5, 1949, p.
-1572).
-To compensate for disabilities incurred because of military service, the law granted a basic cash benefit, calculated on the basis of medical disability and a civil service wage.
-Means testing mechanisms were not employed in this programme.
-Nevertheless, special assistance was provided to disabled veterans with no additional sources of income, and in the initial years, benefit levels were reduced in accordance with earnings if the veteran returned to work.
+was intended, in the words of the first prime minister, David Ben Gurion, to fulfil 'part of the debt that we owe those who with their bodies helped liberate the nation and the homeland' (Knesset minutes, 5 Sept.
+1949, 1572).11 To compensate for disabilities incurred as a result of military service, the law granted a basic cash benefit, calculated on the basis of medical disability and a civil service wage.
+Means-testing mechanisms were not employed in this programme.
+Nevertheless, special assistance was provided to disabled veterans with no additional sources of income, and in the initial years benefit levels were reduced in accordance with earnings if the veteran returned to work.
 Disabled veterans are also eligible for a variety of medical and occupational rehabilitation services, business and home loans, and access to personal social services.
 Under the 1949 legislation, a special department within the Ministry of Defence administers both cash and in-kind benefits.
-The law also granted official recognition to the representative organization of disabled veterans and within a short time this organization became a particularly powerful and well organized voice for disabled veterans (Nacht and Kleyff 1955).
+The law also granted official recognition to the representative organization of disabled veterans, and within a short time, this institution became a particularly powerful and wellorganized voice for disabled veterans (Nacht and Kleyff 1955).